 Examples of Important and Essential Duties

-This examination is open to individuals meeting all of the minimum qualifications listed below by the close of application filing, unless otherwise noted.
+This examination is open to individuals meeting all of the minimum qualifications listed below.

 Possession of a baccalaureate degree in fire protection, mechanical, electrical, chemical, or civil engineering, or a related engineering field, from an accredited college or university.